 A key aspect of Psychology is following ethical guidelines whilst conducting research, as most studies use human participants.
 The summer course is designed to highlight the importance of ethical procedures and what can happen if procedures are not followed accordingly.
 Students will be provided with examples of when ethical considerations need to be made, in both adult and developmental contexts.

-A final aim of the course is to present students with details about both educational and employment prospects that can develop from studying Psychology, including discussions with current PhD students on how their career path has started to develop.
-This aims to show students the wide range of career opportunities a Psychology course can bring, including roles in academic, clinical and research departments.
+A final aim of the course is to present students with details about both educational and employment prospects.
+They will be able to explore the career opportunities that can develop from studying Psychology, holding discussions with current PhD students on how their career path has started to develop.
+We aim to show students the wide range of career opportunities a Psychology course can bring, including roles in academic, clinical and research departments.

 The table below gives an indication of the subject areas that will be covered in each day’s lecture and seminar.
 Although every effort has been made to ensure accuracy, please note that topics and timings may be subject to change.
 Regarding topics, our teachers retain the flexibility to adapt to the academic interests of the students in the class, in order for the members of the class to benefit from their broad spectrum of knowledge and experience in the field.

 |Monday||1||Introduction to Psychological and Behavioural Science #1|

 |Tuesday||1||Working Memory and the Brain|

 |Wednesday||1||Statistics in Psychology|

 |Friday||2||Writing up Psychological Research #2|